U.S. flag

 Both recent law school graduates and experienced attorneys may apply for our attorney positions when they become available.
 In order to be eligible, an applicant must provide proof of U.S. citizenship and active bar membership (in any U.S. jurisdiction) in addition to meeting the requirements of the specific position.
 Fluency in a foreign language that is pertinent to the mission of the particular team gives a strong advantage, as well as having hands-on experience in the particular country or region that the position will handle.

-There are also several non-attorney positions that work alongside and support CLDP’s mission.
+There are also several non-attorney positions that support CLDP’s mission.
 Our International Program Specialists assist the senior counsels and attorney-advisors with the development and implementation of technical assistance activities.
 This includes identifying and incorporating key strategic, substantive, and procedural considerations into the design and execution of programs and events, researching specific assistance topics, and recruiting, selecting and preparing expert advisors and trainers.
-Our administrative staff handles all of the logistical needs for each CLDP program.
+Our operations staff handles all of the logistical needs for each CLDP program.
 This includes coordinating the travel and event logistics necessary for successful programs.

 For information about the current makeup and expertise of the present CLDP staff, please visit our staff bios page.